kobolabs/epub-spec/README.md

 ### Languages Other Than English

 When a user selects an available default font, Kobo reading platforms may not correctly render all glyphs within the script.
-So Content containing glyphs not present in Kobo’s default apps should be tested across platforms.
+So content containing glyphs not present in Kobo’s default apps should be tested across platforms.
 Creators may want to embed a font that contains the glyphs used in their content to ensure it renders correctly.

 Some glyphs do not render on most fonts.
 In cases where creators are unable to supply embedded fonts they can insert a note into the front matter of their content instructing users to select the font Georgia.
 It correctly renders the greatest set of scripts.